SelflessPotato/Typically_Bot/README.md

 3. Install bot dependencies by running `npm install` from a command prompt within the bot directory.
 4. Create your .env file by running `cp .env.ex .env`.
-5. Edit your .env file with your bot's token and the IDs of your admin channel and role.
+5. Edit your .env file with your bot's token and the IDs of your server(s), admin channel, and admin role.
 Any channels which the bot should not respond in can also be listed as comma-separated IDs.
-6. Add your server's ID to `commandGuilds` in `purplet.config.ts`.
-7. Run the bot with `npm start`.
+6. Run the bot with `npm start`.

 [1]: https://discord.gg/cxBrH93Jtb